scalar-labs/scalar-admin/README.md

 Note:-

-In kubernetes, You can find the URL of SRV record with the help of the [SRV records](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#srv-records) guide.
+In Kubernetes, You can find the URL of the SRV record with the help of the [SRV records](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#srv-records) guide.

 ## Implement server-side code